tadod12/tadod/assets/docs/instructions.md

 - Airflow: Editing dags at `/dags`
 - Prometheus AlertManager: `/docker/prometheus/rules`
 - Grafana dashboard: `docker/grafana/provisioning/dashboards`
+- Remember to change `[stmp]` in `docker/grafana/grafana.ini` to config alert for your personal email

 4. To stop the pipeline, run: